 The cleanliness of your mouth is important to ensure the longevity, beauty, and comfort of your smile, as well as to protect your general health.
-If there is disease and a lot of germs (bacteria) in your mouth it’s not healthy for the rest of your body.
-We explain the reasons and importance of establishing and maintaining good oral hygiene.
+If there is disease and many germs (bacteria) in your mouth it’s not healthy for the rest of your body.
+We explain the reasons for and importance of establishing and maintaining good oral hygiene.
 We educate our patients so they can effectively practice this hygiene care at home.
 We understand that exceptional care of your mouth is paramount to achieving both comfort and confidence in your smile.

 Fillings are used to replace areas of teeth that have a cavity.
 The material used is a composite resin and is very similar to the colour of your teeth.
 A patient needs a filling when there is a cavity within the tooth, if an old filling has begun to break down or if there is damage to the tooth.

 During your check-ups, Dr. Thistle and Dr. Ryan thoroughly assess everything from the neck up.
 This includes an oral cancer screening confirming that all of your tissues, glands, bones, and muscles look and/or feel normal.
 Although teeth are very important to us, we know that there are many other important structures in and around your mouth.

 Root canals are needed when the nerve inside a tooth becomes irreversibly damaged causing inflammation and/or infection and/or pain.
 Dr. Thistle and Dr. Ryan can treat almost any tooth needing a root canal and only refer to specialists (endodontists) in very complicated situations.
 Root canals can save your tooth instead of having an extraction.

 Dr. Ryan and Dr. Thistle offer different types of oral surgeries depending on your needs, ranging from extraction and biopsies to wisdom tooth and bone surgeries.